 client.createSearchIndex(request);

-The following example shows how to create a search index.
-The index contains four columns: Col_Keyword (KEYWORD type), Col_Long (LONG type), Col_Text (TEXT type), and Timestamp (LONG type).
-The data is presorted by the Timestamp column.
+The following example creates a search index that contains four columns: Col_Keyword (KEYWORD type), Col_Long (LONG type), Col_Text (TEXT type), and Timestamp (LONG type).
+Data is presorted by the Timestamp column.

 private static void createSearchIndexWithIndexSort(SyncClient client) {